Garlend1/frontend-project-46/README.md

 ## Installation:

-1. Clone this repository on your PC
+1. Clone this repository on your PC - `git clone`
+2. Install dependencies - sudo npm install
+3. I
-2. Open terminal, go to project directory and write `sudo npm install`, then `sudo npm link`.
+4. Open terminal, go to project directory and write `sudo npm install`, then `sudo npm link`.
 *P.S.
 Make sure that you have already installed Node.js*

 Comparison of flat files (JSON):